itsjustmithun/Import-Export-MS/README.md

-# Import-Export-MS
-Simple DBMS project to maintain the trading info.
+## Sure-Trader [Import-Export Management System]

+-- Application Developed to Monitor Products Import and Export Information.

-Front-end : Java (JFrames)
+-- Front-end : Java (Swings)

-Back-end : MySql
+-- Back-end : MySql

+-- This was a Database Management Course Project